Details

 The correct setting very much depends on how you configured your impact sources and what your organization generally considers to be production failures.

-This setting represents the amount of time (in minutes) a deploy must spend in a failure status (see Change failure rate boundary above for details) before it is determined a failure.
+This setting represents the amount of time (in minutes) a deploy must spend in a failure status (see Change failure rate boundary above for details) before it is determined a failure and will count towards the failure rate of the project.

 This setting controls how many minutes Sleuth takes into account when auto-determining the health of a deploy.
-Measurements are usually collected every two minutes.
+As a part of this health-check Sleuth will send notifications about said deploy.

 If you set this to Fine, we will use less time to calculate the overall health of the environment and vice-versa if you set it to Coarse.